grumat/glossy-msp430/Hardware/BluePill-BMP/README.md

 need just 6 inputs and a GND wire.
 All other cables are simply left unconnected.

-The USB cable connects the unit to the PC so you are able to capture the JTAG pulses as required.
+The USB cable connects the unit to the PC so the bundled software is able to capture the JTAG pulses.

 ## The MSP430 Target Board